 Berkeley Lab’s IDEA strategy aims to unlock potential and innovation, and create a culture of welcoming and belonging within our teams.
 Part of this strategy is to understand the research on team psychological safety, and how the findings can benefit the Lab as “the home of Team Science.”
 Psychological safety is the shared belief that the team is safe for interpersonal risk-taking.
 This type of safety affects our ability to fully contribute as a valued team member, and impacts engagement, retention, and morale.
 Furthermore, the ways in which implicit biases and microaggressions show up in the workplace can also affect the team's level of psychological safety and trust.

-Through active listening and standing up for ourselves and others when needed, colleagues can learn the skills to help create a happier, healthier laboratory.
-Acts of respectful intervention, civility, and setting a good example with our own behaviors can begin to move the needle on creating a positive workplace culture.
+Through active listening and promoting appropriate conduct, colleagues can learn the skills to help create a happier, healthier laboratory.
+Acts of respectful intervention, civility, and setting a professional example with our own behaviors can begin to move the needle on creating a positive workplace culture.

 LinkedIn (if you don't see the course, please sign in with your LBL email)